ImperialCollegeLondon/RSEBlog/docs/posts/20250425_coauthoring_commits.md

 may have made a suggestion, provided insight, advice or help verbally, or by some other means.
-This is especially common as an RSE, where we may not have the specialist domain knowledge but do have the software expertise, while a member of the research group we are working with has the domain knowledge but not necessarily the best approach in terms of implementation.
-Their input should not go unacknowledged, just because they didn't explicitly write the code.
+This is especially common as an RSE, where we may not have the specialist domain knowledge but do have the software expertise, while a member of the research group we are working with has the domain knowledge but not necessarily know the best approach in terms of implementation.
+Their input should not go unacknowledged just because they didn't explicitly write the code.
 Adding them as a co-author on commits that incorporate their expertise is a great way to provide credit.

 ## How to declare co-authors